thithuyvyle/thithuyvyle/README.md

-## Hi there 👋
+Hi I'm Thi Thuy Vy ! 👋

+Welcome to my profile!
+I'm in a career transition, currently learning how to code.
+Thanks for visiting and I'd love to connect!

+- 🌱 I have learned HTML / CSS / JavaScript
+- 🔭 I’m currently working on Angular

 <!--
-**thithuyvyle/thithuyvyle** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...